Shaundredachamp999/Shaundredachamp999/README.md

 - 👋 Hi, I’m @Shaundredachamp999
 - 👀 I’m interested in coding and software engineer
+- ziao
 - 🌱 I’m currently learning AlX
 - 💞️ Still a complete beginner
 - Always willing to learn new information